LACQUER

 Natural lacquer is a resinous sap secreted by lacquer trees, classified as a renewable natural resource.
 Similar to natural rubber, lacquer plays an essential

-Lacquer can be applied to almost any surface: wood, bamboo, stone, metal, leather, and even in the form of bodiless lacquer, where the first few layers are painted on top of a body which is removed, so the final object is only lacquer itself.
-Once dried, lacquer exhibits extraordinary strength and durability, combining beauty and versatility with strong resistance to water, acids, alkalis, and abrasion.
+Lacquer can be applied to almost any surface: wood, bamboo, stone, metal, leather, and even in the form of bodiless lacquer, where the first few layers are painted onto a temporary core, which is later removed, leaving an object made entirely of lacquer itself.
+Once cured, lacquer exhibits extraordinary strength and durability, combining beauty and versatility with strong resistance to water, acids, alkalis, and abrasion.
 Due to its durability and beauty, lacquer has been used for both everyday items and artistic creations.

 2. Tools Introduction

-The tools used in lacquer production are diverse; here are some of the most common ones:
+The tools used in lacquer making are diverse; here are some of the most common ones:

 Brush Made from Hair: